okikechinonso/gigmile-test/Readme.md

 ## 3. Idempotency Implementation

 To prevent duplicate payment processing when webhooks arrive multiple times, the system implements a two-layer deduplication strategy.
-The first layer uses Redis SETNX with a 24-hour TTL for sub-millisecond duplicate detection, catching 99% of cases in the fast path.
+The first layer uses Redis with a 24-hour TTL for sub-millisecond duplicate detection, catching 99% of cases in the fast path.
 The second layer employs a MySQL unique constraint on the transaction reference as a safety net, ensuring duplicates are prevented even after Redis cache expiration.
-Both Redis SETNX and MySQL unique constraints provide atomic operations, making the solution race-safe for concurrent requests.
-This defense-in-depth approach combines Redis speed (10x faster than database queries) with MySQL durability for robust idempotency guarantees.
+Both Redis and MySQL unique constraints provide atomic operations, making the solution race-safe for concurrent requests.
+This approach combines Redis speed with MySQL durability for robust idempotency guarantees.

 ---